How to make shoes slip resistant?

 To make slip-resistant shoes, use puff paint!

-You may actually utilize puff paints to make your footwear non-slip and impact-resistant.
+You may actually utilize it to make your footwear non-slip and impact-resistant.

 Puff paints consistently provide stunning results.

-Puff paint is widely used in crafts especially as dimensional fabric paint.
+It is widely used in crafts, especially as dimensional fabric paint.

 It is used by children for painting.